rapidsai/notebooks/docs/dockerhub-README.md

 Notebooks can be found in two directories within the container:

 * `/rapids/notebooks/cuml` - cuML demo notebooks
-  * These notebooks have data pre-loaded in the container image and requires the following command to be run for decompression: `cd /rapids/notebooks/cuml/data && gunzip mortgage.npy.gz`
+  * These notebooks have data pre-loaded in the container image and will be decompressed by the notebooks
 * `/rapids/notebooks/mortgage` - cuDF, Dask, XGBoost demo notebook
   * This notebook requires download of [Mortgage Data](https://rapidsai.github.io/demos/datasets/mortgage-data), see notebook `E2E.ipynb` for more details